 On Friday at 1:30 pm GMT, Canada’s headline CPI figure is expected to clock in a 0.4% growth, while the core reading is estimated to show a 0.1% decline.
 The headline reading is expected to lift the annualized rate from 1.5% to 1.6%.

-Higher expectations for consumer prices sounds about right considering that the Bank of Canada (BOC) had upgraded its 2017 inflation forecasts.
+Higher expectations for consumer prices sound about right considering that the Bank of Canada (BOC) had upgraded its 2017 inflation forecasts.
 In its latest revision, the central bank was confident that “the offsetting effects of higher consumer energy prices and lower food prices [will] dissipate” and that economic slack will be absorbed.

 Before you trade like there’s no tomorrow though, take note that the Bank of Canada (BOC) uses three measures of inflation, which makes it hard to react to Statistics Canada’s monthly release.
 Food prices also warrant closer attention, as Poloz and his team are closely watching the component’s notable decreases.

 Another thing you should take note of is that the reports above might cause intraweek volatility for the Loonie, but are unlikely to influence the BOC’s dovish stance.
-After all, Poloz had recently threatened that rate cuts “remain on the table” mainly because of factors such as possible “protectionist” stance from the U.S. and sluggish business investment.
+After all, Poloz had recently threatened that rate cuts “remain on the table” mainly because of factors such as a possible “protectionist” stance from the U.S. and sluggish business investment